-Mr. Cooper is CEO of Oilfield Water Logistics, LLC and Managing Partner of OWL Investments.
+Mr. Cooper is CEO of Oilfield Water Logistics and Managing Partner of OWL Investments.
 Mr. Cooper was previously CEO and founder of Oilfield Water Lines, LP, which sold substantially all of its assets to NGL Energy Partners (NYSE: NGL) in 2013.
 Prior to OWL, Mr. Cooper co-founded investment firm Eastern Partners and was CFO of Charis Partners, the initial oilfield water platform for Heckmann Water Resources and later Nuverra (NYSE: NES).
 Mr. Cooper began his investment career at private equity firm Olympus Real Estate Partners, HM Capital’s real estate fund, following work at Ernst & Young.
 Mr. Cooper received a BBA in Finance and BA in Political Science from Southern Methodist University, and an MBA from The University of Texas at Austin.

-Mr. Thiel is Executive Vice President, Corporate Development at Oilfield Water Logistics, LLC and a Partner at OWL Investments.
+Mr. Thiel is Executive Vice President, Corporate Development at Oilfield Water Logistics and a Partner at OWL Investments.
 Mr. Thiel worked in the Stephens Energy Investment Banking Group from December 2011 to May 2014 where he participated in over $16 billion of transactions.
 Prior to joining Stephens, Mr. Thiel served as a Consultant at Ernst and Young where he participated in several operations improvement projects in the firm’s Consumer Banking Office.
 Prior to Ernst and Young, Mr. Thiel was a Captain in the United States Army where he led teams at multiple levels through four combat deployments.
 Mr. Thiel earned his BS in Engineering Management from the United States Military Academy and his MBA from Southern Methodist University.

-Mr. Rutter is Vice President of Business Development and Sales at Oilfield Water Logistics, LLC.
+Mr. Rutter is Vice President of Business Development and Sales at Oilfield Water Logistics.
 Previously, Mr. Rutter worked at Baker Hughes Incorporated serving in various management roles within operations, sales and business development.
 While at Baker Hughes, he was responsible for growing its artificial lift and upstream chemicals product lines for their five geo-markets within US Land.
 Mr. Rutter has more than ten years of oil and gas business development and production experience throughout an assortment of regions including the Permian Basin, Eagle Ford, Rockies, Bakken, and Anadarko Basin.
 Mr. Rutter received a BS in Business Economics from Cornell University and an MBA from the University of Texas.